LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/examples/8_example_sde_routing.md

 The Connector API provides the ability to set the user engagement attributes (SDEs) upon the creation of a new conversation.
 This can be used to:

   * Set the consumer profile for the agent

   * To target/route the conversation to a specific skill as it was configured via internal LivePerson configuration (Houston) - i.e. routing rules.

 See below a few examples of how to do so.

 **Note**

-We advise against using this method for conversation targeting/routing.
-The best practice is to setup campaign for messaging on your account and send the Campaign Info when creating a conversation.
+* We advise against using this method for conversation targeting/routing.
+The best practice is to setup a campaign for messaging on your account and send the Campaign Info when creating a conversation.
 See example [here](cmp-routing-example.html){:target="_blank"}.

-The supported SDEs for sending are the [Customer Info](https://developers.liveperson.com/engagment-attributes-types.html#customer-info){:target="_blank"} and [Personal Info](https://developers.liveperson.com/engagment-attributes-types.html#personal-info){:target="_blank"} SDEs.
+* The supported SDEs for sending are the [Customer Info](https://developers.liveperson.com/engagment-attributes-types.html#customer-info){:target="_blank"} and [Personal Info](https://developers.liveperson.com/engagment-attributes-types.html#personal-info){:target="_blank"} SDEs.

 **EXAMPLES**